Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure and exact entanglement cost of quantum states

-As emphasized in the abstract of our paper, Theorem~\ref{th:exact cost} constitutes a significant development for entanglement theory, representing the first time that it has been shown that an entanglement measure is not only efficiently computable but also possesses a direct operational meaning.
-In the work of \cite{BP08,BP10}, it was established that the regularized relative entropy of entanglement is equal to the entanglement cost and distillable entanglement of a bipartite quantum state, with the set of free operations being asymptotically non-entangling maps.
-However, in spite of the fact that the work of \cite{BP08,BP10} gave a direct operational meaning to the regularized relative entropy of entanglement, this entanglement measure arguably has limited application beyond being a formal expression, due to the fact that there is no known efficient procedure for computing it.
+Note that Theorem~\ref{th:exact cost} constitutes a significant development for entanglement theory, representing the first time that it has been shown that an entanglement measure is not only efficiently computable but also possesses a direct operational meaning.
+In the work of \cite{BP08,BP10}, it was conjectured that the regularized relative entropy of entanglement is equal to the entanglement cost and distillable entanglement of a bipartite quantum state, with the set of free operations being asymptotically non-entangling maps.
+However, in spite of the fact that the work of \cite{BP08,BP10} conjectured a direct operational meaning to the regularized relative entropy of entanglement, this entanglement measure arguably has limited application beyond being a formal expression, due to the fact that there is no known efficient procedure for computing it.
+See \cite{BBGLPRT22} for recent developments and discussions.

 Furthermore, in prior work, most discussions about the structure and properties of entanglement are based on entanglement measures.
 However, none of these measures, with the exception of the regularized relative entropy of entanglement, possesses a direct operational meaning.
 Thus, the connection made by Theorem~\ref{th:exact cost} allows for the study of the structure of entanglement via an entanglement measure possessing a direct operational meaning.
 Given that $E_\kappa = E_\PPT$ is neither convex nor monogamous, this raises questions of whether these properties should really be required or necessary for measures of entanglement, in contrast to the discussions put forward in \cite{T04,Horodecki2009a} based on intuition.
 Furthermore, $\EK$ is additive (Proposition~\ref{lemma:add}), so that Theorem~\ref{th:exact cost} implies that $\EPPT$ is additive as well: